 Q. Does my conference registration fee include accommodations and meals?

 No, the conference registration fee does not include hotel accommodations nor meals.
 The conference registration is only for entrance into the conference itself and all conference events associated with your ticket.
-You must book your hotel separately, and we recommend staying with one of the hotels listed above, where we have arranged a discounted room block for conference attendees.
+You must book your hotel separately, and we recommend staying with one of the hotels listed on this page, where we have arranged a discounted room block for conference attendees.
 Depending on the ticket you have purchased, your registration may include evening receptions where food will be served.

 Q. Which airport should I fly into?

 It is most convenient to fly directly to Puebla International Airport.
 However, you may also fly into Mexico City International Airport and then take a bus to Puebla.
 This bus ride will take about two to three hours.
+For more information on the bus service available, please click here.

 Q. Will I need a visa to attend the conference?